Helping Johnny Make Sense of Privacy Policies with LLMs: Results

-The tool raised participant's \textbf{awareness} about privacy issues, particularly for those they had not previously considered.
+Participants reported the tool generally raised their \textit{privacy awareness} and reminded them or helped them discover what is important to them in data protection.
 P12 commented, \textit{\enquote{I think it helped me to be a bit more sensitive to the topic of data protection.
 I think this short session was already useful}}.
-Others reflected on how they typically ignored privacy policies but would now pay closer attention (P1, P9).
-Beyond that, the tool encouraged users to reflect on data privacy in ways they had not before.
-Some participants mentioned that the tool pushed them to think critically about the various relevant aspects of data protection: \textit{\enquote{I also thought about what data protection problems could actually be}} (P11).
+PRISMe sparked emotional responses, curiosity, and a new intent to pay closer attention (P1, P9).
+For instance, P1 stated, \textit{\enquote{a sad face like that does something to me emotionally}} and reflected on the importance of data protection, saying, \textit{\enquote{Looking at privacy policies has never been relevant in my life before, even though that's actually a bit stupid.
+And I think I first need to become more aware that data protection is actually important and that websites have different levels of privacy policies}}.

-Participants also reported that the tool improved their \textbf{understanding} of what is generally relevant in privacy policies and issues with data protection that may occur.
-P4 stated that the inclusion of short, explanatory sentences for the evaluation criteria helped build that understanding.
-Based on the gained awareness and understanding, the tool prompted some participants to be more cautious about data protection.
-P12 commented, \textit{\enquote{I can imagine that I would be more careful about who I entrust with my data}}.
+Participants were motivated to explore further, with P15 noting, \textit{\enquote{It was interesting, so I always wanted to try more}}.
+The tool also encouraged critical thinking about data protection.
+P11 mentioned, \textit{\enquote{I thought about what data protection problems could actually occur.}} Participants reported improved \textit{understanding} of privacy issues, with P4 highlighting the value of explanatory sentences for assessment criteria.
+This newfound awareness prompted some to consider being more cautious with their data: \textit{\enquote{I can imagine that I would be more careful about who I entrust with my data}} (P12).